 7 Japanese Volcanoes to Love and Fear

 Volcanoes are nature’s expression of extremes.
-Catastrophically destructive when in action, but also mesmerizingly beautiful when at rest, volcanoes have long been feared and revered by humans worldwide.
-Today, they count among the world’s most bewitching natural landscapes.
+Catastrophically destructive when in action, they are also majestically beautiful when at rest.
+Since the beginning of history, volcanoes have been feared and revered by humans worldwide.
+Today, they still count among the world’s most bewitching natural landscapes.

 As one of the world’s most seismically active areas, the entire Japanese archipelago is dotted with volcanoes.
 In fact, 10 percent of all volcanoes in the world are within Japan, with a handful of them still regularly displaying their fiery might.
 Here are seven Japanese volcanoes that are both majestic and fearsome to behold.
-Should you be venturing to the Land of the Rising Sun to admire them, fret not too much.
-Most of the time these volcanoes remain blissfully at rest.
+Should you be venturing to the Land of the Rising Sun soon, fret not too much.
+Most of the time Japanese volcanoes remain blissfully at rest.
 Sovereigns of their landscapes.
 Unmatched in beauty and grandeur.

 1. Sakurajima (桜島)